Home ยป Recipe Index ยป Muffins

 Instructions

-• Mix the flour, cocoa, baking soda and powder, salt and sugar in a bowl.
-Set aside.
+• Mix the flour, cocoa, baking soda and powder, salt and sugar in a large mixing bowl.
+Whisk to combine and set aside.

-• In a measuring cup, or in another cup mix the wet ingredients: eggs, oil, sour cream, milk, vanilla.
+• In a large measuring cup, or in another bowl mix the wet ingredients: eggs, oil, sour cream, milk, vanilla.

-• Cover the batter and let it sit for 20 min (optional step but will help make very plump muffins).
+• Cover the batter and let it sit for 20 min (optional step but will help make very plump muffins, with the high bakery tops).

-• Spoon the batter in cupcake liners and top with more chocolate.
+• Spoon the batter in cupcake liners, filling 3/4 of the way.
+Top each muffin with more chocolate.

 Notes